w3f/Grant-Milestone-Delivery/deliveries/milestone-delivery-template.md

 * **PR Link:** Please, provide a link to the initial accepted pull request of your application to the [Web3 Foundation Open Grants Program repository](https://github.com/w3f/Open-Grants-Program).
 * **Milestone Number:** The number of the milestone

 Please provide a list of all deliverables of the milestone extracted from the initial application and a link to the deliverable itself.
+Ideally all links inside the below table should include a commit hash, which should be used for testing.

 | Number | Deliverable | Link | Notes |
 | ------------- | ------------- | ------------- |------------- |